Diocese of Shrewsbury Lourdes Pilgrimage: History

 The formal history of the pilgrimage begins on 2 January 1951 when the then Bishop of Shrewsbury, Bishop Murphy, proposed "to form a committee to make arrangements for an annual pilgrimage to Lourdes."

 The first pilgrimage, under the direction of Fr Nixon, was organised for that year, and on Tuesday September 4, 1951 a pilgrimage train set off from Birkenhead Woodside carrying 360 pilgrims, calling at Chester and Crewe en route to Folkestone.
-The pilgrims then crossed by ferry to Boulogne, before taking another train, arriving in Lourdes at 6pm on 5 September.
-The return journey followed the same pattern, leaving Lourdes at 10:30am on 11 September.
+The pilgrims then crossed by ferry to Boulogne, before taking another train, arriving in Lourdes at 6 p.m. on 5 September.
+The return journey followed the same pattern, leaving Lourdes at 10:30 a.m. on 11 September.
 On that first pilgrimage a pilgrim travelling first class would have paid the princely sum of £25.

 By the early 1960s the pilgrimage had grown to include an element travelling by air, to coincide with the pilgrimage train, although this was considered no more than "alright", and in 1964 the original Pilgrimage Director Fr Nixon was succeeded by Fr Carroll.
 In 1969 Fr Carroll made the decision to bring the Diocesan Pilgrimage under the auspices of the Catholic Association and the pilgrimage dates moved to coincide with the association dates (18–25 August in that year).

 In the early seventies there was much discussion regarding linking with other local Dioceses, both Salford and Liverpool being suggested, or even restricting the pilgrimage to alternate years.
 These discussions eventually led to a break away from the Catholic Association, and a further change of dates to late July, coinciding, over time, with both Liverpool and Salford.
 Rising costs (by 1976 the cost was £175) further promoted the prospect of a linked or diminished pilgrimage, however the Pilgrimage has remained steadfastly individual.

 Following the breakaway from the Catholic Association, the pilgrimage retained the use of a number of different travel agents, with varying degrees of success, however by the mid-1990s concerns about further increasing costs led to the decision being made for the Diocese to go it alone, and since 1995/96 the Diocese has operated a truly independent pilgrimage, aided by the Maison du Pelerin as a booking agent in Lourdes.

 Coinciding with the move to independence were two other significant decisions, a return of the pilgrimage flight, which had been discontinued in the 1970s, and a move away from the overnight sleeper train to the modern TGV for the journey through France, the UK rail journey having been replaced by coaches in the mid-1980s.

 By 2008 the pilgrimage had grown to over 1500, travelling on 2 official flights, 2 TGV trains fed by 12 coaches, as well as a number of direct coach groups.